 JBK Landscaping provides landscaping services for the District.
 If you have any comments or concerns please do not hesitate to call JBK at 303-751-0192.

 We need YOUR HELP in monitoring our parks.
-If you see an irrigation leak or other problem, please contact Melissa Wilson either email at email@example.com or by calling 303-771-2717.
-Melissa has graciously agreed to be our contact for this year.
-You may also send us an email at firstname.lastname@example.org.
+If you see an irrigation leak or other problem, you may also send us an email at email@example.com.

 JBK Landscaping, 303-751-0192

 Parker, CO 80134

 This map shows the ATV route that JBK does for snow removal.
 Also, CCVPRD does various spots on Orchard as well as high traffic park areas.

 Arapahoe County has plow routes on their website that anyone can view: https://www.arapahoegov.com/DocumentCenter/View/3322

 The Japanese Beetle is a very damaging insect to turf and landscape plants.
 Recently there have been more beetles along the Front Range that are causing a lot of damage.
 Adults and larvae can cause damage to landscape but the types of damage are different.

 Adult beetles cause very obvious damage and are usually more of a concern.
 The adult beetles eat leaves, buds, and flowers of many plants.
 Rose flowers are more prone to damage.
 The larvae eat the roots of grasses which makes it harder for the grass to get water.